nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

     select pid, query, state, wait_event_type, wait_event from pg_stat_activity where state = 'active';
     ```

-5. Verify the Updates
+5. Verify the updates

-     We can verify that the tables are updated successfully by checking the `\d table` results from psql, and the indexes created should be listed.
+     We can verify that the tables are updated successfully by checking the `\d tablename` results from psql, and the indexes created should be listed.

      If the concurrent index query fails for any reason, you may have an `invalid` index - if this occurs,
-     make sure to drop and/or recreate the index to avoid resources being used for the invalid index.
+     make sure to drop and create the index again to avoid resources being used for the invalid index.

-6. Close the Session
+6. Close the session

     Close the tmux session after the task is complete by `exit` or `<Ctrl>-b x`.